A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Preliminaries

 we select generic coefficients $c_{i,\bolda}^*$ for each pair of $i \in \{1,\ldots,n\}$ and $\bolda \in S_i$ and \emph{lifting functions} $\omega_i : S_i \to \Q^+$ with generic images for $i=1,\ldots,n$.
 Among many variations, the numerically stable formulation for the polyhedral homotopy of Huber and Sturmfels can be described as the homotopy function $H = (h_1, \dots, h_n) : (\C^*)^n \times [0,1]^2 \to \C^n$ given by

 where $M \in \R^+$ is determined by the Newton polytopes of $h_1,\ldots,h_n$.
-This particular variant is different from the original formulation by Huber and Sturmfels \cite{HuberSturmfels1995Polyhedral} and was proposed by S. Kim and M. Kojima \cite{KimKojima2004Numerical} and, independently, by T.-L. Lee, T.-Y. Li, and C.-H. Tsai \cite{LeeLiTsai2008HOM4PS-2.0}.
+This numerically stable variant is different from the original formulation by Huber and Sturmfels \cite{HuberSturmfels1995Polyhedral} and was proposed by S. Kim and M. Kojima \cite{KimKojima2004Numerical} and, independently, by T.-L. Lee, T.-Y. Li, and C.-H. Tsai \cite{LeeLiTsai2008HOM4PS-2.0}.
+This formulation will be referred to as \emph{the classical polyhedral homotopy}.